 - Char kway teow: This Chinese-inspired dish is a Singaporean classic, tossing together broad rice noodles with a dark-soy-based sauce among a variety of ingredients like sausage, pork fat, eggs, cockles, and fish cakes.

 - Nasi lemak: A popular Malay breakfast staple consisting of fragrant coconut rice topped with ingredients like sambal paste, deep-fried anchovies (not as fishy as you’d imagine), peanuts, and fried chicken.

 Although Singapore’s often seen as a beacon of modernism, the city’s also surprisingly packed with historical flair.
 People often forget that Singapore’s emergence as a global financial powerhouse is only recent, and that up until about 50 years ago, it was, along with its former country-mate, Malaysia, relatively underdeveloped and traditional.

-Whether you spend your first 24 hours in Singapore strolling along the lovely historical quays on the Singapore River, wading through small boutique shops in the old Malay quarter of Kampong Glam or sorting through saris in Little India, it’s not hard to get a sense of what Singapore was like before its mega economic boom.
+Whether you spend your first 24 hours in Singapore strolling along the Singapore River’s lovely historical quays (Clarke Quay, Boat Quay, and Robertson Quay), wading through small boutique shops in the old Malay quarter of Kampong Glam or sorting through saris in Little India, it’s not hard to get a sense of what Singapore was like before its mega economic boom.

 #3: Brilliant modern architecture

 On the flip side, it’s hard to ignore the beauty of Singapore’s more modern side.
 Peering upon the central business district in the evening from Marina Bay is one of the simplest pleasures you’ll have while visiting Singapore.